Battle of Lyngør: Aftermath

-The battle effectively ended Denmark's involvement in the Napoleonic Wars.
+The battle led to the destruction of the last Dano-Norwegian major warship.
 In the Treaty of Kiel, Denmark ceded dominion over Norway, setting the stage for Norway's independence movement, causing her to set up her own parliament and constitution.
 The battle also freed up British naval resources to continue fighting the French navy in the Napoleonic Wars.
 For the 200th anniversary of the battle in 2012, a replica gunboat named Øster Riisøer III was constructed.
 A cannon, possibly from Najaden, was recovered from the harbour in 1995.
 The battle is commemorated by a play in Lyngør each year, and the wreck is a popular site for diving.